MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/msft-netudpendpoint.md

 ---
-Description: Represents the UDP connection for the Microsoft TCP/IP WMI v2 provider. ms.assetid: 894d72a3-eeda-45e9-a868-67cae8c7f34a
+description: Represents the UDP connection for the Microsoft TCP/IP WMI v2 provider. ms.assetid: 894d72a3-eeda-45e9-a868-67cae8c7f34a
 title: MSFT\_NetUDPEndpoint class